gpestana/p2psec/decentralized_content_discovery_network/computation_verification.md

 One technique to flag a provider as untrustworthy may be by gossiping to the whole network the invalid result.
 If the results are signed with the provider's private key, it is possible for all peers in the network to learn about it due to the non-repudiation properties of private key signature.
+There are many other reputation systems in P2P networks that can be explored (e.g. DHT and CAN based).

 ### Applications